bani4ki/Protein-function-classification-using-machine-learning/README.md

   - `--random-state-split`: Random seed of the data train/test split as an integer.
 Default 42.
   - `--bootstrap`: Bootstrap as a boolean.
 Default False.
   - `--max-depth`: Max depth of the RF classifier as an integer.
-Default 20 help="Max depth of the RF classifier as an integer")
+Default 20
   - `--random-state-rf`: Random seed of the RF classifier as an integer.
 Default 42.
 - Optional parameters: Additional data to be classified or tested
   - `--predict-class`: Path to dataset to be classified by trained model.
 These datasets can be obtained by following instructions in the [supplementary materials](./classify/supplementary_materials) folder.